-"When Mr. Owen first visited our rooms, it was not avowedly for the purpose of testing my mediumship and its claims; but he put forward some other reason for calling.
-I think it was to inquire about some American book that he wished to procure: But as he was standing before the fire, in conversation with myself and husband, the raps came with great promptness upon a table at some distance from him, and considerably louder than usual, in order, as appeared afterwards, to accommodate his im-
+"When Mr. Owen first visited our rooms it was not avowedly for the purpose of testing my mediumship and its claims; but he put forward some other reason for calling.
+I think it was to inquire about some American book that he wished to procure.
+But as he was standing before the fire, in conversation with myself and husband, the raps came with great promptness upon a table at some distance from him, and considerably louder than usual, in order, as ap-peared afterwards, to accommodate his imon.
+His success in getting test-messages surprised even me, notwithstanding my large experience in such matters.
+Old friends, some of them belonging to a period half a-century or more back in his history, of whom I had heard nothing, came to him in rapid succession, and gave him such positive proofs of a living personal presence that the good man was utterly astonished and went away so deeply impressed that thence forward he was one of our most fre-quent visitors; and eventually he became fully satisfied of the truth of the claim.

+perfect hearing.

-"What is that? what is that?" said Mr. Owen.
-"Why I suppose it is some of your spirit friends who wan't to talk with you,
+"What is that?" said Mr.

+Owen.
+"Why I suppose it is some of your

+spirit friends who wan't to talk with you,

 "Spirit friends wanting to talk with me!
-Very well: I am always ready to hear what seeks to come to me.
+Very well; I am always ready to hear what seeks to come to me."